psemiletov/logfilegen/docs/templates.md

 ### sequence

 The sequence is a set of values, delimeted by ```|```.
 Each value can be choosed randomly at each variable use during the logstring generation.
+At the sequence you can mix plain values and macros.

 Format: ```$variable=value 1|value 2|etc|```